Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 They also prey on insects, thus helping to control their populations.

-If you come across Bicolored Carpenter Ants in or around your property, seeking professional help for proper pest management is important.
+If you encounter bicolored carpenter ants in or around your property, it is important to seek professional help for proper pest management.

 Identifying and eliminating their nests is crucial to prevent further damage.